 Latanoprost, timolol maleate.

-1 ml solution contains latanoprost 50 micrograms and timolol maleate 6.8 mg equivalent to 5 mg timolol.
+Each mL of solution contains 50 micrograms latanoprost and 6.8 mg timolol maleate equivalent to 5 mg timolol.

 Excipients/Inactive Ingredients: Sodium chloride, Benzalkonium chloride, Sodium dihydrogen phosphate monohydrate (E339i), Disodium phosphate (E339ii), Hydrochloric acid solution (for adjustment to pH 6.0), Sodium hydroxide solution (for adjustment to pH 6.0), Water for injections.

 Pharmacotherapeutic group: Ophthalmological-beta-blocking agents - timolol, combinations.
-ATC code: SO1ED51.
+ATC code: S01ED51.

 Pharmacology: Pharmacodynamics: Mechanism of action: Xalacom consists of two components: latanoprost and timolol maleate.
 These two components decrease elevated intraocular pressure (IOP) by different mechanisms of action and the combined effect results in additional IOP reduction compared to either compound administered alone.